cgrotz/rhino-maven-plugin/README.md

 **rhino-maven-plugin** is a Maven plugin to compile Javascript to Java class file using Mozilla Rhino.
-The compiled classes require Mozilla Rhino to run
+The compiled classes require Mozilla Rhino to run.
+The plugin is licensed under the Mozilla Public License 2.0 due to MPL being the license for Rhino

 Maven Distribution
 ==================